 The Run Manager is the entry point for modifying options and settings for a simulation, running/troubleshooting a simulation, and managing output sources.

-InfoWater Pro offers various simulation types including standard simulation (hydraulics and water quality), break simulation (pipe break analysis), fireflow simulation (fireflow analysis), multi-fire simulation (multi-fireflow analysis), SCADA simulation (SCADA data integration), hydrant curve simulation (hydrant capacity assessment), and system curve simulation (pump capacity analysis), which correspond to the Run Manager's individual tabs of Standard, Break, Fireflow, Multi-Fire, SCADA, Hydrant Curve, and System Curve.
+InfoWater Pro offers various simulation types including standard simulation (hydraulics and water quality), break simulation (pipe break analysis), fireflow simulation (fireflow analysis), multi-fire simulation (multi-fireflow analysis), SCADA simulation (SCADA data integration), hydrant curve simulation (hydrant capacity assessment), and system curve simulation (pump capacity analysis).
+These types correspond to the Run Manager's Standard, Break, Fireflow, Multi-Fire, SCADA, Hydrant Curve, and System Curve individual tabs.

-To run a model, go to the InfoWater Pro ribbon tab → the Analysis group, click the Run Manager button; or go to the Model Explorer, click on the Run Manager button on top..
+To run a model, go to the InfoWater Pro ribbon tab → the Analysis group, and click Run; or go to the Model Explorer, and click Run on top.
+This will open the Run Manager:

 The Run Manager is used to perform simulations and to manage simulation output sources (results).
 Five individual simulation types are available from the Run Manager; Standard simulations (Hydraulics and Water Quality), Fireflow simulations, SCADA, Hydrant Curves, and System head curves.
 You may also use the Batch Run Manager to run multiple standard simulations with one operation.

 Name - The name of the current output source.
 To run a specific simulation, you must first activate that scenario by using the Active Scenario command.
 All previously run simulations and imported simulations are stored as output sources that can be edited using the output source icons.

 Reference - The name and description of the scenario being run or the file location of the output source.

 Time Stamp: The date time of the current output source is displayed in the bottom of Run Manager, as shown above.